My passion is for films that scare the pants off you and I am always searching for movies that can do just that.

 My Thoughts on the First Film

 Movies about exorcisms and paranormal activity usually cause me to turn on all the lights.
-This film does have some scenes that will stay with you but they are brought down by other moments that just didn't look real enough for me.
+Grave Encounters does have some scenes that will stay with you.
+Special effects have been done on a low budget.
 This is where a lot of the bad press comes from.

 Other movies released at the time went for unseen but dramatic scares.
 This film tries to scare you using people in makeup.
-Another thing that annoyed me was that they broke some of the scary movie rules.
-The first thing they do is split up; they even acknowledge that it’s a bad idea but they do it anyway.
-I feel this only works in a movie if the characters aren’t aware that something is after them.
+Grave Encounters uses horror tropes within its storyline.
+The first thing they do is split up; characters acknowledge that it’s a bad idea but they do it anyway.

 My Thoughts on the Second Film